jsa-m/Stepper-Motor-/README.md

 The stepper motor it’s a DC motor that can control the angular position of the rotor without closed feedback loop control.
 The one chosen it’s a hybrid stepper motor that has 4 phases and a stride angle of 5.625º/32 which provides an accuracy of 0.1758º per step.

 ## The ULN2003
-It’s an IC with seven Darlington pair that provides the necessary current to energize the inductors of the stepper, when the corresponding input of the Darlington has a high signal provided by the microcontroller.
+It’s an IC with seven Darlington pairs that provides the necessary current to energize the inductors of the stepper, when the corresponding input of the Darlington has a high signal provided by the microcontroller.

 ## Operation modes.
 ### Full Step: